EleutherAI/lm-evaluation-harness/docs/interface.md

 - `--show_config` : If used, prints the full `lm_eval.api.task.TaskConfig` contents (non-default settings the task YAML file) for each task which was run, at the completion of an evaluation.
 Useful for when one is modifying a task's configuration YAML locally to transmit the exact configurations used for debugging or for reproducibility purposes.

 - `--include_path` : Accepts a path to a folder.
-If passed, then all YAML files containing ` lm-eval`` compatible task configurations will be added to the task registry as available tasks.
-Used for when one is writing config files for their own task in a folder other than  `lm_eval/tasks/`
+If passed, then all YAML files containing `lm-eval` compatible task configurations will be added to the task registry as available tasks.
+Used for when one is writing config files for their own task in a folder other than `lm_eval/tasks/`.

 - `--predict_only`: Generates the model outputs without computing metrics.
 Use with `--log_samples` to retrieve decoded results.

 * `--seed`: Set seed for python's random, numpy and torch.
 Accepts a comma-separated list of 3 values for python's random, numpy, and torch seeds, respectively, or a single integer to set the same seed for all three.
 The values are either an integer or 'None' to not set the seed.
 Default is `0,1234,1234` (for backward compatibility).
 E.g. `--seed 0,None,8` sets `random.seed(0)` and `torch.manual_seed(8)`.
 Here numpy's seed is not set since the second value is `None`.
 E.g, `--seed 42` sets all three seeds to 42.

 * `--wandb_args`:  Tracks logging to Weights and Biases for evaluation runs and includes args passed to `wandb.init`, such as `project` and `job_type`.
-Full list (here.)[https://docs.wandb.ai/ref/python/init]. e.g., ```--wandb_args project=test-project,name=test-run```
+Full list [here](https://docs.wandb.ai/ref/python/init). e.g., ```--wandb_args project=test-project,name=test-run```

 * `--hf_hub_log_args` : Logs evaluation results to Hugging Face Hub.
 Accepts a string with the arguments separated by commas.
 Available arguments:
     * `hub_results_org` - organization name on Hugging Face Hub, e.g., `EleutherAI`,